TinP19/TinP19/README.md

 ## About Me
 - My name is Thinh Pham, a current MIT student majoring in Course 6-3 (Computer Science & Engineering), and I am passionate about software engineering, development, machine learning, and problem solving.
 - I've conducted science research for nearly 2 years.
-From observing the skies for astrophysics to modeling large datasets, I am excited about using my work to make a meaningful impact on this world.
+From observing the skies for astrophysics to modeling large datasets, I am excited about using my skills to make a meaningful impact on this world.
-- I am a life long learner, always eager to explore new ideas and skills.
+- I am a life long learner, always eager to explore new ideas and concepts.

 ## Fun Facts
 - I'm a first generation college student.